jianyu-li/yet-another-media-player/README.md

 ## Hidden Controls Configuration

 You can hide specific media player controls on a per-entity basis using the `hidden_controls` option.
-This is useful when you want to simplify the interface for certain entities or hide controls that aren't supported or needed.
+This is useful when you want to simplify the interface for certain entities or hide controls that aren't needed.

 **Important**: The entity must still support the control for it to be visible in the first place.
 Hidden controls only hide controls that would normally be displayed based on the entity's capabilities.